zerola/ci_image_docker/README.md

 # circleci_docker
-Docker image for Circle CI
+Circle CI build image with Docker and Bash